Takeaways from the 2022 midterm elections - KESQ

 By Eric Bradner, Dan Merica and Gregory Krieg, CNN

-The battle for control of Congress is beginning to take shape as votes are counted in competitive races across the nation.
+The battle for control of Congress is coming into focus as votes are counted in competitive races across the nation.

 Republicans flipped Democratic-held House seats in Florida, Georgia and Virginia.
 But several Democratic incumbents, including two House members in Virginia, have won competitive races, and others were leading — a sign that Republicans have an edge but not the wave they hoped for nationwide.